 Hikes are led by trained FMT volunteers and are open to all.
-Due to traffic conditions the morning of the hike, or a last minute illness of the hike leader, hikes can be canceled at the last minute.
 All hikes are scheduled to begin at 9:30 am from the trailhead location indicated.
 Please be on time.
-(See also Mt Tam hiking.)

 For the latest West Marin bus schedule, call the Marin Stage Coach at www.marintransit.org/stage.htmlor go to

-When there is no hike scheduled you can call 415.258.2410, there is always a chance one has been scheduled at the last minute.
-For a complete quarterly PDF hike schedule or a map of the trailheads see the left side bar.
+When there is no hike scheduled check the website for updates, there is always a chance one has been scheduled at the last minute.
+For a complete quarterly PDF hike schedule or a map of the trailheads see the right side bar.

 The latest fire closure information can be obtained by calling the Marin County Fire Dept. recording 415.499.7191.
 In the event of a Mt.
 Tamalpais fire closure, all hikes from Trojan Point, Bootjack, Laurel Dell, Rock Spring and East Peak trailheads will instead start from the Pantoll Ranger Station parking lot.

 Important Safety Information

 If the upper mountain is closed due to fire danger: